Melih-Celik/file_explorer/README.md

 Features :

--Explore folders and files.
+- Explore folders and files.
--Create and write in a new file in whichever file type you want.
+- Create and write in a new file in whichever file type you want.
--Read a file (NO CHANGES AVAILABLE FOR NOW)
+- Read a file (NO CHANGES AVAILABLE FOR NOW)
--Remove a file (Permanently)
+- Remove a file (Permanently)
--Create a new folder
+- Create a new folder
--Remove a folder (Permanently)
+- Remove a folder (Permanently)

 Usage :